How To Bid a Plumbing Job and Win More Without Cutting Prices

 Because every business is different, TopBuilder lets you score bids based on what matters to you.
 Here are four important factors to start with.

-Job Fit
+Right Job Fit

 You get a bid for a complex medical facility.
-The pay looks good, but your strength is large-scale residential.
+The pay looks good, but your strength is large-scale residential plumbing jobs.
 Is this really a high-return job?
 Before you dive in, ask yourself: Have you done this before?
 If there’s a steep learning curve, stop and rethink.
 Charge for the time it takes to solve problems and learn new skills.
 If the job is squarely in your wheelhouse and the install is straightforward, your bid score jumps.

 General Contractor Track Record